-If you’re shopping for new tools, there’s some pretty great reasons to invest in cordless impact wrenches.
+If you’re shopping for one tool to rule them all, there are some pretty great reasons to look at cordless impact wrenches.
 Here are a few!

 Tired of working on nuts and bolts with your hand socket set?
 Or maybe just tired of working with heavy equipment all the time?
-It might be time to consider adding cordless impact wrenches to your tool arsenal.
+It might be time to consider adding one of these bad boys to your tool arsenal.

-The technology has come a long way and may represent the best of all worlds.
+The technology itself has come a long way and may represent the best of all worlds.

 Besides convenience, versatility, and ease, here are eight great reasons to try going the battery-operated impact route. (click the link to view what we believe are the two best options)

 1. You’re Tired of Using Traditional Hand Wrenches

-If you haven’t taken the plunge with a cordless impact wrench or an impact wrench of any kind, the change is trans-formative.
-It’s the difference between going from a hand drill to a power drill.
+If you haven’t taken the plunge with a cordless, pneumatic, or electrical impact of any kind, the change is trans-formative.
+It’s the difference between going from a basic hand drill to a power drill or hammer drill.

 An impact wrench delivers a tremendous amount of torque, to the tune of 13,000 lbs. or more.
 In fact, it might even be too powerful for some, but give it a try.
 Bolts that took minutes to loosen or tighten take an instant.